BSB50620 Diploma of Marketing & Communication

 BSB50620 Diploma of Marketing and Communication has been designed as a pathway from the Certificate IV level course.
 This course focuses on the managerial skills required to apply and understand the organisation’s marketing and communication plans and services in a business.

-Students will apply marketing and communications theory to case study situations in a variety of business contexts.
+Students will apply Marketing and Communication theory to case study situations in a variety of business contexts.
 In this role, you would typically report to more senior practitioners but may provide leadership and guidance to others in a marketing and communication project team or in a manager role.

 International students must be over eighteen years old and provide evidence to demonstrate meeting the entry requirements as follows:

-Course Specific Entry Requirements – The Marketing and Communications pathway:
+Course Specific Entry Requirements – The Marketing and Communication pathway:

 Academic General Requirements: